This article contains spoilers for the Netflix series “13 Reasons Why” while discussing the ripple effect of suicide.

 The Netflix series “13 Reasons Why” focuses on the suicide of a teenage girl who leaves behind a series of tapes explaining the 13 reasons why she has taken her life.
 Each of these reasons is attached to the actions of a person who had wronged her in some way.
 The reasons range from a neglected friendship to rape, and her tapes are intended to be listened to by the people who hurt her.

 “13 Reasons Why” is full of triggers for bullying, sexual assault and suicide, making it a difficult program to watch.
 There are many discussions online about whether your kids should be watching, and for me the answer is ‘no’.
 I have emotionally sensitive children who seem to be deeply impacted by sad or unfair events and I feel they would internalize the main character’s pain more than they would learn from it.
 Mostly I am afraid of the ripple effect from this show.

 I worry about children like mine who will connect deeply with the girl who took her life and maybe feel that she found the only solution.
-I fear that kids will follow her lead and take their own lives while laying blame with others who may then also fail to see the reason to live.
+My fear is that kids will follow her lead and take their own lives while laying blame with others who may then also fail to see the reason to live.
 I worry about kids who are struggling with similar situations as the main character and how the show will impact them.
-I am concerned that not all parents know if they have sensitive children who may not benefit from watching it.
+I’m concerned that not all parents know if they have sensitive children who may not benefit from watching it.

-I felt sad to my core after finishing the series, and I don’t want to make my children feel that way.
+After finishing the series, I felt sad to my core, and I don’t want to make my children feel that way.
 Instead, I want them to know that there are people to talk to and places to go if you are feeling alone or depressed.
 I intend to use the show as a talking point about suicide, bullying and sexual assault but I won’t be watching it with them or encouraging them to watch.

 Have you watched “13 Reasons Why”?
 Share your thoughts in the comments.